Black Rose (British band): History

-By the mid 1980s, they were also joined by guitar and keyboard player Gary Todd and major record labels Atlantic Records and Bronze Records both showed some interest in the band but neither signed them up to any deal so Watson got a bit disillusioned and left, making way for the guitarist Pat O'Neil.
-This line-up recorded the band's second album Walk It How You Talk It released by Neat Records which saw them recording slightly more melodic songs.
-This album was also picked up by AJK, a subsidiary of K-tel in the United States where it was repackaged and ready to be released independently, but because of a dispute over copyrights with a US band of the same name the record was not issued.
+By the mid 1980s, they were also joined by guitar and keyboard player Gary Todd and major record labels Atlantic Records and Bronze Records both showed some interest in the band but neither signed them.
+Consequently, Watson was disillusioned and left making way for the guitarist Pat O'Neil.
+This line-up recorded the band's second album Walk It How You Talk It released by Neat Records which saw them recording more melodic songs.
+This album was picked up by AJK, a subsidiary of K-tel in the United States where it was repackaged for release, but due to a dispute over copyrights with a US band of the same name the record was not issued.
 This was to be the beginning of the end for the band and although they recorded some more material nothing was released and they split up in 1989.

 In 2006 Bardsley, after speaking to Watson, decided to write some new material together and Black Rose were born again.
 British indie rock label Majestic Rock Records released a CD of the band's songs from 1980–89 called Bright Lights Burnin and, in 2010, the band released their third album Cure for Your Disease as an independent download-only release.

 A new line-up was put together and the band played their first gig in 25 years at the Cradle Will Rock festival in Shildon, County Durham.
 In 2012, they were invited to play at Hammerfest lV and also at the Headbangers Open Air festival in Germany.
 The band also released three new albums on German record labels.

-The band have recently announced a 2 album deal with Pure Steel Records.
+The band have recently announced a two album deal with Pure Steel Records.

-The band have recently announced new lead live vocalist Ash Robertson from Newcastle based rock band Wild Thorn as their new singer.
-Ash will be joining the band on their upcoming live dates and future recordings with the band.
-Steve will be continuing with the band but focusing on guitar and backing vocals.